alexiusacademia/alexiusacademia.github.io/_posts/2019-06-11-easyplan-day6.md

 11:18am
 I have now decided to subclass ```wx.ListCtrl``` and added the ```wx.lib.mixins.listctrl.TextEditMixin``` as parent class to make all the cells editable.
 The event after editing the cell is already captured and handled in the method ```def on_end_editing(self, event)```.

+11:37am
+The project object now is being updated everytime the user has finished editing a cell in the WBS.
+Some error and bug checking are still to be made.

 The next event I'm going to work on is the scroll event which is included on the style of the ListCtrl object.
 This will handle the view adjustment of the **WBS** when some parts of it is not visible on the splitter window.